 Fourianalistyawati, E. (2019, Fall).
 Dispositional Mindfulness and Partner Relationship Quality as Predictors of Depression in Pregnant Women in Indonesia.
 Poster presented at the 2019 UW Women’s Health and Health Equity Research.
 Madison.

 Fourianalistyawati, E. (2020).
-Mindfulness: Awareness training to enhance mental health during pandemic.
-Book Chapter of Mental Health during COVID-19: on press.
+Mindfulness: Awareness training to enhance mental health during pandemic. in Mawarpury, M. et al. (eds).
+Book Series of Mental Health in Indonesia: Mental Health in Pandemic time (pp. 383 -396).
+Banda Aceh: Syiah Kuala University Press.

 Teaching Assistant, HDFS 362, Development of the Young Child